-Decisioning Tools: Ensuring that we are aligned on how the vendor determines what data to pass on to use and how they make assessments about trustworthiness.
+- Decisioning Tools: Ensuring that we are aligned on how the vendor determines what data to pass on to use and how they make assessments about trustworthiness.

-Coverage: Ensuring that there are no gaps or redundancies in the data.
+- Coverage: Ensuring that there are no gaps or redundancies in the data.

-Sources: Ensuring that certain groups are not underrepresented or overrepresented.
+- Sources: Ensuring that certain groups are not underrepresented or overrepresented.

 After receiving the augmented data from other identity verification vendors, we use machine learning models to compare against previously-seen data patterns.

-ID Score is located under the documents object of the user document (
+Step 3: Bases on Trust Level, upload EDD Docs or just standard docs.
+Trust Level is located under the documents object of the user document (

 After ID Score has been added in your MSA (Master Services Agreement), we will follow the following steps:

-We will analyze your platform’s activity and make ID Score Recommendations for all three Risk Appetites.
+- 1.We will analyze your platform’s activity and make KYC Recommendations for all three trust score values.

-You will then, Integrate with our API for ID Score.
+- 3.You will then, Integrate with our API for ID Score.

-Test both EDD and non-EDD flows for ID Score in Sandbox.
+- 4.Test both EDD and non-EDD flows for ID Score in Sandbox.

-Once testing completes, we will enable the threshold for you on production.
+- 5.Once testing completes, we will enable the new workflows for you on production.